 Other American Express Cards

-If your American Express card earns Membership Rewards points, those can be transferred to Marriott at a 1:1 ratio (and Starwood at a 3:1 ratio) as well.
+If your American Express card earns Membership Rewards points, those can be transferred to Marriott at a 1000 MR = 12000 Marriott as well.
 This typically won't be a good use of these points, though.

 Stays at Marriott and Starwood Properties

-As you might expect, when you stay at Marriott or Starwood properties, you’ll earn points in their respective programs.
+As you might expect, when you stay at Marriott (and Starwood) properties, you’ll earn points.